OperationCode/resources_api/README.md

 If you make changes to the models.py or other schemas, you need to run a migration and upgrade again:

 1. Set the FLASK_APP environment variable `export FLASK_APP=run.py` or `ENV:FLASK_APP = "run.py"`
-- Windows users see steps 2 & 3 under Windows Setup
+- Windows users see step 1 & 2 under Windows Setup
 2. Run the migration `flask db migrate`
 3. Upgrade to the latest migration `flask db upgrade`